-Students acquire an understanding of the requirements, fundamental knowledge and skills essential for further learning within the area through learning-by-practising opportunities in an authentic or near-authentic environment (e.g. e.g. simulated exercises enable students to develop skills in rehabilitation care, health needs assessment, allied health therapeutic modalities and exercise for fitness).
+Students acquire an understanding of the requirements, fundamental knowledge and skills essential for further learning within the area through learning-by-practising opportunities in an authentic or near-authentic environment (e.g. simulated exercises enable students to develop skills in rehabilitation care, health needs assessment, allied health therapeutic modalities and exercise for fitness).

-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. students develop a better understanding on the facilities and operation of a rehabilitation care centre, as well as integrate their rehabilitation care knowledge and skills in authentic contexts through role-play activities in simulated clinical settings).
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. students develop a better understanding on the facilities and operation of a rehabilitation care centre, as well as integrate their rehabilitation care knowledge and skills in authentic contexts through role-play activities in simulated clinical settings).